 In August 2014, the FDA issued a warning letter to our Healthcare division, relating primarily to the maintenance of certain procedures and internal processes at our facility in Snoqualmie, Washington.
 We believe the warning letter does not restrict the manufacture, production or shipment of our products from this facility, and we are in the process of evaluating what corrective actions and associated costs may be required to address the matters raised in the warning letter.
 We intend to respond fully and in a timely manner to the FDA's warning letter.
 However, there can be no assurance that the FDA will be satisfied with our response to the warning letter or our proposed resolution of the outstanding issues.
-Until the items raised in the warning letters, injunction, seizure or recall of products, imposition of fines or penalties or operating restrictions on our facilities.
+Until the items raised in the warning letter are corrected, we may be subject to additional regulatory action by the FDA, including the issuance of additional warning letters, injunction, seizure or recall of products, imposition of fines or penalties or operating restrictions on our facilities.
 Such actions could significantly disrupt our ongoing business and operations and have a material adverse impact on our financial position and operating results.